nielskee/draft-articles/TechnicalHiringPart2.md

 Well, all they learn with these tools is that you're happy to have a machine run this part of your recruitment for you.

-- If you need to run a coding assessment remotely, consider using the excellent CyberDojo instead : a platform that emphasises test-driven development, working in small increments.
+- If you need to run a coding assessment online, consider using the excellent CyberDojo instead : a platform that emphasises test-driven development, working in small increments.